The most frequently visited gastronomic event by placescases.com for 2019 and 2020 in Sofia- Koto brunches

 I read in the book “Sociology of Food” by Jean-Pierre Poulain, that the block table, or buffet, as it’s also called, was typical in the past for festive dinners.
 From the loaded with various delicious and beautiful dishes table you choose what you like and love most, or what you have never tasted, to experience new sensations.

 ….
-Just the kind of festive block-table that aristocrats once coddled their sophisticated receptors, in front of your curious and delightful look are presented fragrant and very tasty-looking dishes;
+Just the kind of festive block-table that aristocrats once coddled their sophisticated receptors, in front of your curious and delighted sight are presented fragrant and very tasty-looking dishes;

 ….
 There are always salads, appetisers, soup, several main dishes and desserts;